pearmeow/dotfiles/README.md

-<h1>dotfile for Arch Linux</h1>
+<h1>dotfiles for Arch Linux</h1>
-- This is an early version.
-Many things are still incomplete
+This is an early version.
+Many things are still incomplete.

 <h2>TODO</h2>
 <h3>Urgent</h3>